voormann/sha256/README.md

-# sha256
+# SHA256
-JavaScript ES6 SHA256 in one function
+SHA256 in JavaScript without any dependencies